 Mirrors, light bulbs, ceramic, window panes, dishware, drinking glasses or mugs, and vases.

 Remove the lids from the bottles and throw them away.
 You do not need to remove the labels.
-Please empty and rinse all containers and remove lid or cap.
+Please empty and rinse all containers.

 Look on the bottom of the bottle for the #1 - #7 recycling symbol.